- A resistance wire

 - Take at least six sets of independent observations.

-- Cut the resistance wire at the points where it leaves the terminals, stretch it and find its length by the meter scale.
+- Now, cut the resistance wire at the points where it leaves the terminals, stretch it and find its length by the meter scale.

 Simulator Procedure (as performed through the Online Labs)